 At the top of this chaotic standings picture sits the Colorado Avalanche, who have separated themselves from the pack through excellence rather than their opponents’ mediocrity.
 Nathan MacKinnon and Cale Makar are putting together seasons that should sweep the major awards, and their supporting cast has played well enough to give Colorado the league’s best record.
-But even the Avalanche aren’t immune to the parity virus infecting the NHL.
+But even the Avalanche aren’t immune to the parity across the NHL.
 They’ve lost games to teams they should have beaten, and the gap between first place and the wild-card spots remains smaller than it’s been in years.

 Colorado’s Dominance, Explained